keshavsapkota3/Group_26-webprograming/readme.md

 In this features user can login if they have already signup, In login password and the user name must be same as the signup email and the password.
 After login user can view their profile detail and can delete or unregister  them from our website.
 Provide links to related code files [Github link login] (https://github.com/keshavsapkota3/Group_26-webprograming/blob/gh-pages/loginprocess.php) & link to the feature [shell.hamk.fi](http://shell.hamk.fi/~jenish22000/Group_26-webprograming/login.php) .

-  In this feature  user login.
+  In this feature  user login

 ### Feature 3

-Include more detailed information about Feature 3 here.
-Provide links to related code files (github) & link to the feature (shell.hamk.fi) .
+I have created the signUp page where user can register to our website.
+Provide links to related code files [][Github Link](https://github.com/keshavsapkota3/Group_26-webprograming/blob/gh-pages/signup.php) & link to the feature[Shell.hamk.fi] (http://shell.hamk.fi/~bbcap23_26/Group_26-webprograming/signup.php) .

    In this feature  will add multiple items to our database and overtime flash sales item will be change.

-### Feature 4

-Include more detailed information about Feature 4 here.

-User can left and check evaluation to production.

----

 ## Database Tables